Need stains for your experiments?

 Use of safranin for staining of frozen sections

-Safranin is a cheap and safe dye which has been predominantly used to stain plant tissues for histological analysis.
+Safranin is a cheap and safe dye that has been predominantly used to stain plant tissues for histological analysis.
 It was then employed to diagnose frozen sections of basal and squamous cell carcinomas accurately.
 In the experiment, 1.0% lithium carbonate and a 0.5% safranin staining solution were used, which dyed the keratin a deep red, while staining the other structures like muscle cells, hair follicles, mast cell granules, and sebaceous glands pinkish red.
 As a result, the safranin staining provided the experimenters with high contrasting slides that are easier to analyze under the microscope for better diagnosis of frozen sections of basal and squamous cell carcinomas.
 The safranin staining is the most promising staining technique used for histological analysis and diagnosis of tumor cells with reasonable accuracy.

 Safranin staining for the assessment of the selectivity of wood delignification by White Rot Fungi

-In another research, the safranin staining was used to examine the Cryostat microtome sections of birch wood degraded by white rot fungi.
-In the experiment, the safranin was used in combination with Astra-blue.
+In another research, the safranin staining was used to examine the Cryostat microtome sections of birch wood degraded by white-rot fungi.
+In the experiment, safranin was used in combination with Astra-blue.
 The safranin stained the lignin irrespective of the presence of cellulose, while the Astra-blue dyed the cellulose blue only in the absence of lignin.
 Then, the slides were observed under light microscopy.
 The method provided the researchers with a comfortable and reliable screening procedure to distinguish between fungi degrading cellulose and lignin, and fungi degrading cellulose only.
-The technique offered the understudies with a detailed morphological and histological analysis of the plant cells.
+The technique offered the understudies a detailed morphological and histological analysis of the plant cells.

 Micro-spectrophotometric quantitation of glycosaminoglycan in articular cartilage sections stained with Safranin O

 The safranin is also used as a counter-stain in Gram’s staining.
 In Gram’s staining, the safranin directly stains the bacteria that has been decolorized.
-With safranin staining, the gram-negative bacteria can be easily distinguished from gram-positive bacteria.
+With safranin staining, gram-negative bacteria can be easily distinguished from gram-positive bacteria.